News

 What is secondary market?

-If you are going to use secondary market, it is recommended to be a more experienced investor or to consult with our team first before you buy anything there because there is a speculative element.
+If you are going to use secondary market, it is recommended to be a more experienced user or to consult with our team first before you buy anything there because there is a speculative element.

 What are the benefits of secondary market?

-The buyers get the possibility to invest in loans which are no longer available on primary market, have longer history of paid installment in order to analyze a pattern, or to make additional profit when they buy loans with a discount.
+The buyers get the possibility to purchase in loans which are no longer available on primary market, have longer history of paid installment in order to analyze a pattern, or to make additional profit when they buy loans with a discount.

 How to sell/buy on secondary market?

-Please keep in mind that if you have successfully sold an amount on secondary market, you may be charged with a fee that can go up to 1% of the selling price of the loan, depending on your investor profile status.
+Please keep in mind that if you have successfully sold an amount on secondary market, you may be charged with a fee that can go up to 1% of the selling price of the loan, depending on your user profile status.

 Buying loans from sellers on secondary market happens manually, the same way as it is on primary market.
 The only difference here is that you have to pay attention to the last three columns on the market, especially “Discount/Premium”, because they show you if a seller has changed the price and in what direction.